Russell Brand: 2013: New Statesman, Newsnight

-2014–2020: The Trews, Revolution, and political activism
+2014–2017: The Trews and Revolution

-In January 2014, Brand was invited by the Cambridge Union Society to participate in an interview, held in the Union's debating chamber with Leo Kirby, the Union's 2014 Speakers' Officer.
-The interview ran for more than an hour and was published on the Union's YouTube channel.
+In January 2014, Brand was invited by the Cambridge Union Society to participate in an interview.
+Brand launched his YouTube series The Trews: True News with Russell Brand in 2014.

-Brand launched his YouTube series The Trews: True News with Russell Brand on 27 February 2014, in which he "analyses the news, truthfully, spontaneously and with great risk to his personal freedom."
-In addition to news analysis, he regularly has guests on the show, including economists, journalists and activists.
-By the end of the year, more than 200 episodes had been released on the channel.
 The show was halted for nearly a year as he decided to be away from social media to focus on his personal and professional growth.

-In June 2014, he took part in the People's Assembly Against Austerity, that attracted an estimated 50,000 people marching from the BBC office to Westminster.
+In June 2014, he took part in the People's Assembly Against Austerity, which attracted an estimated 50,000 people marching from the BBC office to Westminster.
 Brand addressed the crowd, saying, "The people of this building [the House of Commons] generally speaking do not represent us, they represent their friends in big business.
 It's time for us to take back our power.
 Power isn't there, it is here, within us.
 The revolution that's required isn't a revolution of radical ideas, but the implementation of ideas we already have."

-In September 2014, Brand lent his support to the Fire Brigades Union, giving a speech at the union's rally against cuts in London and asking the public to support the firefighters.

-In October 2014, at the time Brand's book Revolution was published, John Lydon (also known as "Johnny Rotten" of the Sex Pistols), in an interview with Polly Toynbee of The Guardian, said that Brand's advocacy of non-voting is "the most idiotic thing I’ve ever heard."
+In October 2014, at the time Brand's book Revolution was published, John Lydon, also known as "Johnny Rotten" of the Sex Pistols, in an interview with Polly Toynbee of The Guardian, said that Brand's advocacy of non-voting is "the most idiotic thing I've ever heard".
 In a November 2014 YouGov poll, involving a selection of celebrities, Brand was chosen as the one with the most negative influence on political debate (46%).
 The poll also found that 60% of poll participants disliked him and 28% liked him.

-Shortly afterward, Brand appeared on Newsnight again, but was interviewed by Evan Davis on this occasion.
-Asked about 9/11 conspiracy theories and whether the attacks were perpetuated by the American government, Brand commented: "[w]e have to remain open-minded to [that] kind of possibility", although this section of the interview ended with Brand insisting that he did not "want to talk about daft conspiracy theories."
-Hadley Freeman in The Guardian mocked the opinions he expressed in the interview: "I’m not entirely sure where he thinks he’s going to go with this revolution idea because [SPOILER!] revolution is not going to happen."
+Shortly afterwards, Brand appeared on Newsnight again, but was interviewed by Evan Davis on this occasion.
+Asked about 9/11 conspiracy theories and whether the attacks were perpetrated by the American government, Brand commented: "[w]e have to remain open-minded to [that] kind of possibility", although this section of the interview ended with Brand stating that he did not "want to talk about daft conspiracy theories".